godotengine/godot-docs/learning/workflow/project_setup/project_organization.rst

 ------------

 This tutorial is aimed to propose a simple workflow on how to organize projects.
-Since Godot allows the programmer to use the file-system as he or she pleases, figuring out a way to organize the projects when starting to use the engine can be a little challenging.
+Since Godot allows the programmer to use the file-system as they please, figuring out a way to organize the projects when starting to use the engine can be a little challenging.
 Because of this, a simple workflow will be described, which can be used or not, but should work as a starting point.